aishwaryaravi19/linux/README.md

-1.Download and install VMWare WorkStation 16
+#STEPS FOLLOWED TO COMPLETE THE ASSIGNMENT

-2.Download Ubuntu 20.04.3 disc image.
+* Download and install VMWare WorkStation 16 2.Download Ubuntu 20.04.3 disc image.
 3.Configure Ubuntu in VMware Workstation.
 4.Allocate the resources as follows -